Finding Data: Data on Africa

 - Bank's Crossnational Time Series

 Covers economic, social, and political indicators of nations and empires of the world, including countries and empires that no longer exist.
-Select data goes back to 1815, and the most recent data is for 2009.
+Select data goes back to 1815, and the most recent data is for 2012.
 Not all indicators are available for all countries or in all years (even years in which the country existed).
-Also available in SDA format (for this database most suitable for browsing or single country lookups).

 - Black Africa Handbook